Ayushi0901/The-ASPRA-13-Racing-Car-game/README.md

 <li>You can use various button here like start, continue , restart , pause .etc.</li>
 <li>The Basic Instruction -
  <ol>
-  <li> Do not touch the white lines side by side of the road ,othrewise your game will over.</li>
+  <li> Do not touch the white lines side by side of the road , otherwise your game will over.</li>
-  <li> Do not touch any car crossing your car ,othrewise your game will over.</li>
+  <li> Do not touch any car crossing your car , otherwise your game will over.</li>
   <li>After crossing 9 cars you will 1 level up in this game . </li>
   <li>10 Points is added every time , you crossed a car safely.</li>
   <li>you can pause the game whenever you want and you can continue your paused game.</li>